brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 originates is called **I┘O CONTROL** and, among other things, it defines the start of the integration with the I/O typewriter.

-Long story short: the 1620's system clock is stopped (completely) during I/O operations to allow the slow mechanical devices - including the humans in front of them - to do their jobs.
+Long story short: the 1620's system clock is stopped during I/O operations to allow the slow mechanical devices - including the humans in front of them - to do their jobs.
 It's like you're flying down the highway at 1 MHz until one of the I/O instructions comes along, at which point you slam on the breaks and the entire machine is halted until that operation finishes.
-If someone executes a Read Numerically (RN 36) instruction and then gets called for dinner the whole machine is just stuck.
+If someone executes a Read Numerically (RN 36) instruction and then gets called away for dinner the whole machine is just stuck.
 This is very strange by today's standard, but the concept of asynchronous I/O did not exist on the 1620.